Rolling Meadows Dethatching Lawn Services

 Rolling Meadows Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near wetlands, streams, or conservation lands in Rolling Meadows requires careful coordination with the city’s Environmental Commission.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are highly susceptible to runoff when bare.
-During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as this period overlaps with local wildlife breeding seasons.
-Compliance procedures may include temporary seeding, mulching, or erosion control blankets to stabilize exposed soil.
-For guidance on environmental compliance and permit requirements, contact:
+Dethatching activities near wetlands, streams, or conservation lands in Rolling Meadows require careful coordination with the city’s Environmental Commission.
+Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may be subject to buffer zone regulations and permit requirements.
+Erosion control is especially critical on heavy clay soils, which are highly susceptible to sediment runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must also be mindful of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species in accordance with Illinois Department of Natural Resources guidelines.
+For environmental compliance procedures, permit applications, and seasonal restrictions, contact:

 Rolling Meadows Environmental Committee